Epistolary Explorations: the history, psychology and art of letter writing

 Students experiencing Financial Hardship

-If you are experiencing financial hardship, have difficulty affording groceries or accessing sufficient food to eat every day, or do not have a safe and stable place to live, and believe this may affect your performance in this course, I would urge you to contact our CARE Team, through the Dean of Students Office, for support.
-You may also discuss your concerns with me if you are comfortable doing so.
+If you are experiencing financial hardship, have difficulty affording groceries or accessing sufficient food to eat every day or do not have a safe and stable place to live, and believe this may affect your performance in this course, I would urge you to contact our CARE Team through the Dean of Students Office for support.
+Their website is https://www.muhlenberg.edu/offices/deanst/careteam/.
+You may also discuss your concerns with me if you are comfortable doing so and I can help direct you to appropriate resources.

 Academic Calendar and Important Dates